grobique/minimal_OPNA_player/README.md

 ## To do:
 - Fix VGM tempo losses.
 These rush just a tiny bit, but I don't like it either way
+- Put the libraries in here.
+Messing with preinstalled libs is... meh...

 ## Schematic
 Refer to **[`schematic_v1.pdf`](./schematic_v1.pdf)** for pinouts and connections.